- How Treating on a “lien basis” Works

-- The language of a letter of protection will vary, but the basic terms will provide that:
+The specifics of a letter of protection can vary, but the fundamental terms include:

-- Your medical provider will provide treatment while your case is pending.
+- The medical provider agrees to offer treatment while the case is pending.

-- Your medical provider will not require immediate payment of the bills, and will not send your account to collections or otherwise hurt your credit while the letter of protection is in effect.
+- The provider will not demand immediate payment for the bills and will refrain from sending the account to collections or affecting the patient’s credit while the letter of protection is in effect.

-- You instruct your lawyer to pay the medical provider directly from the settlement of your personal injury claim.
+- The patient instructs their lawyer to pay the medical provider directly from the settlement of the personal injury claim.

-- Your lawyer agrees to pay the medical provider directly from his trust account when he receives your settlement funds.
+- After receiving the settlement funds, the lawyer agrees to compensate the medical provider directly from his trust account.

 What a Letter of Protection Does Not Do